-Bing: Heavy yielding variety produces large fruit with dark burgundy skin.
+BING (SWEET): Mid-season.
+The heavy-yielding variety produces large fruit with dark burgundy skin.
 Fruit is meaty, sweet, and juicy.
 Excellent for fresh eating and canning.
-Pollinate with Montmorency, Rainer, or Stella.
+Pollinate with Montmorency, Rainier, or Stella.

-Bartlett: Produces medium to large fruit with green skin that ripens to yellow.
+BARTLETT: Early season.
+Produces medium to large fruit with green skin that ripens to yellow.
 Fruit is sweet and tender.
 Great for fresh eating or canning and ripens without cold storage.
-Partially self-pollinating, but crossing with Anjou, Bosc, or Comice will give you a larger production.
+Partially self-pollinating.

 20TH CENTURY ASIAN: Mid-season.
 Produces round fruit with greenish-yellow skin.
 The fruit is firm and juicy with a sweet and slightly tart flavor.
 Pollinate with Bartlett, Chojuro, or Shinseiki.

 CHOJURO: Mid-harvest season.
 The tree is medium in size and spreading.
 Fruit is oblong.
 Skin color is greenish brown with a russet.
 Pear is sweet and mild, somewhat coarse.
 Pollinate with Shinseiki and Bartlett.

 SHINSEIKI ASIAN: Early season.
 Produces fruit that is round to oblong in a uniform shape with smooth, yellow skin containing small dots of color.
 The fruit is very sweet and tender.
 Pollinate with Chojuro and Bartlett.

 SHINKO: Early-to-mid-harvest season.
 Large round fruit.
 Bronze russet skin.
 Resistant to fire blight.